Image Source - (Sidewalk Labs)

 With half of the world’s population living in urban areas and the rapid evolution of technology, it’s not surprising that we continue to hear quite a bit of buzz in the media that there is a global shift towards “smart cities” as the future of urban development.
 Just what a smart city is exactly is difficult to define because it takes on a different meaning based on the city’s overall goal.
 From a citizen’s perspective, we can define the ideal smart city as a place that incorporates technology to make city life more accessible and efficient, without feeling like technology is present.
 The real question is then: accessible for who?

 Innovations in technology over the last decade have become a means to empower individuals with disabilities by becoming a tool for independence.
 We are hoping to see this translate into the blueprint of smart cities as they begin to pop up in developed and emerging nations.
 Picture a city that’s completely hands-free.
 Imagine shopping malls and retail stores, schools, corporate offices, medical buildings and more were all fully accessible through mobile applications, voice commands, and mandatory automatic doors.

 Toronto is slated to be the first smart city in Canada thanks to Alphabet's (Google's owner) Sidewalk Labs.
 The project’s mission is to “blend people-centred urban design with cutting-edge technology to achieve new standards of sustainability, affordability, mobility, and economic opportunity.”
 The emphasis on “mobility” is the first piece of evidence that smart cities will be more accessible than the current standard.
 Sidewalk Labs also states “more accessible community hubs” as an outcome of its current plan.
-It’s safe to say we have high hopes for seeing more examples like Toronto’s future smart city being implemented in all countries adopting the new model of urban development.
+It’s safe to say we have high hopes for seeing more examples of Universal Design like Toronto’s future smart city being implemented in all countries adopting the new model of urban development.

 Image Source - (Smart Cities for All)